RahulDhiman93/Chord_DHT_Go/README.md

 ## Team Members and Division of Work

-- **Nandini**: Implemented the core DHT functionality including node joining, finger table management, and stabilization, and prepared a readme for the project.
+- **Nandini**: Implemented the core DHT functionality including node joining and finger table management, and prepared a readme for the project.
-- **Rahul**: Developed the URL shortener service, integrated it with the DHT, and prepared a presentation for demo.
+- **Rahul**: Developed the leave functionality for nodes, implemented stabilization and fixFingers algorithms, and prepared a presentation for demo.
-- **Yashashvi**: Handled HTTP API setup, API endpoint creation, and implemented the leave functionality for nodes and prepared the report for the project
+- **Yashashvi**: Handled the URL shortener service, HTTP API setup, and API endpoint creation, and prepared the report for the project.

 ## Prerequisites